SiphonSquirrel/steve/README.md

 ### Room Section

 The room section is a dictionary of rooms, where the key is the room id, and the value is the room definition.
-Each room as "desc" property, which is printed when the player enters the room.
+Each room as `desc` property, which is printed when the player enters the room.

 The "actions" property of a room defines the actions that can be taken.
 Some